deveshdatwani/nurturelab/README.md

 	Form requirements: name, email, passowrd

 	Returns json with status: "200_OK" and "user-id" code if required form is filled correctly or "400_BAD_REQUEST" if not.
+As of 04/06/2021, the response does not contain the JWT authentication.

 #### 2. /advisor/register